Chiefs’ Mahomes takes most of snaps in Thursday practice

 Mahomes was initially listed as a full participant when he returned to practice Wednesday, but the Chiefs quickly corrected his status to limited because he remains in the protocol.
 He must be cleared by team physicians and an independent neural consult before the reigning Super Bowl MVP can be a full participant in practice or play in a game.

-Reid said that Mahomes “look good out there” and that “he feels good.”
+Mahomes sustained the concussion when he was tackled on a quarterback option midway through the third quarter of the Chiefs’ 22-17 divisional-round win over Cleveland.
+Chad Henne finished the game with Matt Moore backing him up, and the two veteran journeymen would be next in line if Mahomes was not cleared to play.

+“I mean, during the game, when somebody of his caliber and the leader of the team goes down, you’re all in shock: ‘Hold on, is that Pat right there?’”
+Chiefs wide receiver Mecole Hardman said.
+“It’s a shock at first but in the game it’s next man up.
+Chad came in and did a great job.
+And as far as now, they’re going to take him through the protocol.”

-Running back Clyde Edwards-Helaire practiced for the second straight day as he comes back from a high-ankle sprain, as did wide receiver Sammy Watkins, who has been out with a calf injury.
-Running back Le’Veon Bell did not work out after a knee swelled up on him during the previous day’s workout.
+Running back Clyde Edwards-Helaire practiced for the second straight day as he comes back from a high-ankle sprain he sustained in Week 15, as did wide receiver Sammy Watkins, who has been out with a calf injury since Week 16.

+Edwards-Helaire had the fourth-most yards from scrimmage among rookies with 1,100 this season, despite missing three full games and part of another.
+Watkins provides another downfield playmaker alongside Tyreek Hill and Travis Kelce, which should limit the Bills defense — led by second-team All-Pro cornerback Tre’Davious White — from double coverage.

+Running back Le’Veon Bell, who played sparingly behind Darrel Williams last week, did not work out Thursday after his knee swelled up following the previous day’s workout.
+Rookie linebacker Willie Gay Jr. (ankle) also remained out.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL